 Back in December 2005, there were about 218,000 Thrift Savings Plan (TSP) plan participants who owned one of the TSP’s lifecycle funds.
 In 2005, the crashing stock market was still in the future and all of the TSP funds were making money.
 In fact, the C fund went up about 16% more in 2006 and up another 5.5% in 2007.
-(Check out the annual return for all of the TSP funds.)

 The number of lifecycle fund participants has continue to go up.
 At the end of 2007, there were about 566,000 TSP investors in one of the L funds.
 The C fund dropped about 37% in 2008 and the number of participants in the lifecycle funds has continued on an upward trend.
 At the end of April, there were almost 695,000 participants in one of these funds.